Search

 Upper bound on roaming for energies $E=0.5,1,2$.

-fig:9 Upper bound on roaming for energies $E=0.5,1,2$.
+fig:9 Upper bound on roaming for energies E=0.5,1,2.

-From a quantitative perspective we established an upper bound on the prominence of roaming in Chesnavich's CH$_4^+$ model.
+From a quantitative perspective we established an upper bound on the prominence of roaming in Chesnavich's CH+4 model.
 The bound only highlights the intricacy of roaming as a type of dynamics on the verge between isomerisation and nonreactivity.
 It relies on a generous access to the potential wells to allow reactions as well as a prominent area of high potential that aids sufficient transfer of energy from angular motion to radial motion to prevent isomerisation.

-We conclude that it is not possible to choose realistic values of $m$ and $a$, such that roaming becomes the dominant form of dissociation such as found in acetaldehyde [1].
+We conclude that it is not possible to choose realistic values of m and a, such that roaming becomes the dominant form of dissociation such as found in acetaldehyde [1].
 Therefore the dominance of roaming must be due to other properties of the system than only mass of the free atom and strength of potential coupling of the degrees of freedom.
 Our investigation shows that roaming is prone to being dominated by other types of dynamics.
 Therefore the path to dominance of roaming lies in, as our investigation shows, potential wells that are easily accessible by being 'open' in the angular direction to discourage nonreactivity, yet are separated by a sufficiently high isomerisation barrier.

 References